wp-plugins/e-commerce-mailcheck/readme.txt

 == Installation ==

-*You Must* already have one of the following plugins installed:
+*You Must* already have ONE of the following plugins installed:

 1. [WP e-Commerce](http://wordpress.org/extend/plugins/wp-e-commerce/), [Jigoshop](http://jigoshop.com/), or [WooCommerce](http://woothemes.com/woocommerce/)